zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/building-sites-with-site-templates.md

 1. Click *Actions* and select *Go to Public Pages* or *Go to Private Pages* next to your new Site to view it.

     ```tip::
-       In order to view a newly created *blank site*, you must first create a page for it.
-See `Adding a Page to a Site <../creating-pages/README.md>`_ for more information.
+       To view a newly created *blank site*, you must first create a page for it.
+See `Adding a Page to a Site <../creating-pages/adding-pages/adding-a-page-to-a-site.md>`_ for more information.
     ```

 ## Additional Information